 Verification Element

 Accreditation, if applicable

-License to practice, if applicable Malpractice insurance
+License to practice, if applicable

-Malpractice Insurance
+Malpractice insurance

 Medicare certification, if applicable

-Department of Health Survey Results or recognized accrediting organization certification
+Department of Health Survey Results or

+recognized accrediting organization certification

 License sanctions or limitations, if applicable

 Medicare, Medicaid or FEHBP sanctions

-RE-CREDENTIALING
+3.5 Recredentialing

-The re-credentialing process incorporates re-verification and the identification of changes in the practitioner's or HDO's licensure, sanctions, certification, health status and/or performance information (including, but not limited to, malpractice experience, hospital privilege or other actions) that may reflect on the practitioner's or HDO's professional conduct and competence.
+The recredentialing process incorporates re-verification and the identification of changes in the practitioner's or HDO's licensure, sanctions, certification, health status and/or performance information (including, but not limited to, malpractice experience, hospital privilege or other actions) that may reflect on the practitioner's or HDO's professional conduct and competence.
 This information is reviewed in order to assess whether practitioners and HDOs continue to meet Healthy Blue credentialing standards ("Credentialing Standards").

-All applicable practitioners and HDOs in the Network within the scope of the Credentialing Program are required to be re-credentialed every three years unless otherwise required by applicable state contract or state regulations.
+All applicable practitioners and HDOs in the network within the scope of Healthy Blue Credentialing Program are required to be recredentialed every three (3) years unless otherwise required by contract or state regulations.